jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ```

-#### 7.9.20 OlympicFilter
+#### 7.9.22 OlympicFilter

-Performs an olympic smoothing filter on an image.
+Performs an olympic smoothing filter on an image..

 *Parameters*: